JakubPrusGithub/WhiskeyPleaseApp/README.md

 <h3> Profile view 👤</h3>

-Here you can track your statistics, change your username, read info about the application, and delete all reviews. <br><br>
+* Here you can track your statistics, change your username, read info about the application, and delete all reviews. <br><br>
-Changing the username is done by clicking on a button on the right of the username and then providing a new name in the popup alert. <br><br>
+* Changing the username is done by clicking on a button on the right of the username and then providing a new name in the popup alert. <br><br>
-All statistics are refreshed after user interaction.
+* All statistics are refreshed after user interaction.
 Statistics contain information about the number of reviews, average rating, all ratings summed up, highest-rated whiskey, and the date when the account was created. <br><br>
-User can read additional information after clicking the "About" button, which presents a small sheet with application description, articles sources, and provide contact to the developer. <br><br>
+* User can read additional information and delete all reviews after clicking the corresponding buttons.<br><br>
-On the very bottom located is the "Delete reviews" button, which erases all data from the user.
-Warning!
-This action cannot be undone! <br><br>
 <p float="left">
   <img src="https://user-images.githubusercontent.com/56788369/224175457-ad7481eb-6d58-4730-941b-7849bbec0464.png" width=24% />
   <img src="https://user-images.githubusercontent.com/56788369/224175530-e7180819-9dcb-44d9-97e8-04b18d05aa82.png" width=24% />